New bond yield universe is forcing Riksbank to try new stimulus

 SEB's economists believe that GDP will grow by 1.2 per cent this year (1.0 per cent in 2014) and accelerate further to 1.7 per cent in 2016.
 They expect Greece to receive debt relief, but politically radical forces in various euro zone countries are increasing the uncertainty about the euro project and earlier agreements, while economic policy integration processes have ground to a halt.

 Russia faces a deep recession in the wake of collapsing oil prices and the rouble crash of late 2014.
 SEB predicts that Russian GDP will fall by 5.5 per cent in 2015 as budget austerity, economic sanctions and the rouble collapse squeeze the economy.
-The rouble's slide will contribute to an inflation shock, dramatically weakening household purchasing power.
+The rouble's slide will contribute to an inflation shock, dramatcially weakening household purchasing power.
 The rouble will remain under pressure, although an oil price recovery will provide some support.
 The decline in GDP will slow in 2016 to 1.0 per cent, but risks will be on the downside, especially since the Ukraine crisis is threatening to escalate into a clearer conflict between NATO and Russia.
 Despite major economic and financial strains, Russia has enough financial muscle to avoid a fiscal crisis during the next couple of years.

 "The role of EM countries in the global economy is increasingly important, especially in the economic policy field," says Håkan Frisén.
 "The BRICS countries are deepening their cooperation, creating counterweights to such traditional institutions as the International Monetary Fund (IMF) and the World Bank, as demonstrated by expanded liquidity management cooperation between the central banks of Russia and China.
 The short-term economic prospects are mixed," according to Frisén.